nesi/hpc_training/_lessons/maui-and-mahuika/11-building-code-on-mahuika.md

 Note that the linker requires that function names match exactly, so any variation in function name in your code will lead to a "missing symbols" error (with the exception of character case in Fortran source code).

 ## Cray Programming Environment
 The Cray Programming Environment includes the Cray compiler, various libraries and tools.
 These work nicely together and provide certain user-friendly features by using compiler wrappers.
-This works very similar as the Cray XC environment, provided on Maui, and is described in detail at page [Building Code on Maui](12-building-code-on-maui.md).
+This works very similar as the Cray XC environment, provided on Maui, and is described in detail on page [Building Code on Maui](12-building-code-on-maui.md).

-**Note**, in contrast to Maui, only the Cray compiler is provided in this environment.
-This Cray compiler on Mahuika provides only dynamic linking support.
+**Note:** On Mahuika, only the Cray compiler uses the Cray Programming Environment while the Intel and GNU compilers are used as on any other Linux system.
+Moreover, the Cray compiler on Mahuika only supports dynamic linking.
+This is different on Māui where all compilers use the Cray Programming Environment and static linking is preferred.

 <!--
 --------------